 Roscoe: Clint Branger, bull riding: Long considered one of the top bull riders in the world, Branger was a founding member of the Professional Bull Riders (PBR).
 A 1983 Absarokee High graduate, he was a collegiate national champion at Northwest College in Wyoming and earned the first of his eight NFR qualifications in 1987.
 He finished third in the PRCA standings in 1990 and 1992, and led the PBR standings for most of 1994.

 Rosebud: Brac Warren, baseball: A native of Rosebud, where his parents still live, Warren went on to pitch for the Miles City Outlaws and graduated from high school in Miles City in 2014.
 He then pitched for the University of Oregon, where after three years his 97 mph fastball and assortment of pitches caught the eye of the San Francisco Giants.
 He was drafted in the 17th round in 2017 and made his pro debut in August 2019 after two years of injuries.
 The Giants released him in June 2020.
 Warren also was an all-conference basketball player for Miles City.

-Roundup: Shane Collins, football: An eventual all-stater at Bozeman High and national Gatorade Athlete of the Year in both football and track and field, Collins was a dominant defensive lineman at Arizona State – earning all-conference honors three times – and also was the national shot put champion for ASU, where he is in the Hall of Fame.
+Roundup: Shane Collins, football: An eventual all-stater at Bozeman High and national Gatorade Athlete of the Year in both football and track and field in 1986-87, Collins was a dominant defensive lineman at Arizona State – earning all-conference honors three times – and also was the national shot put champion for ASU, where the Roundup native is in the Hall of Fame.
 Collins, called “The Natural” in a story by The Sporting News, was a six-time All-American in track for the Sun Devils.
 In 1992, the Washington Redskins drafted him in the second round, and he played three seasons in the NFL.
 Collins also was a three-year starter in basketball for Bozeman, averaging 17 points and 12 rebounds a game en route to earning first-team all-state honors for the second consecutive season in 1987.

 Roy: Floyd Emery, track and field: A champion sprinter, Emery routinely set records in the 100, 200 and both hurdles events in the early 1950s.
 It wasn't unusual for Emery to accumulate at least 20 points per meet, even at divisionals.
 Emery also was a key player on the Pirates' basketball team.
 An accomplished archer as well, Emery died in 2018.